DEFINITION DISJOINT SUBTYPES CONTENT MANAGEMENT

 The difference lies in their relationship to change and to time.
 Information Entity(ies) can change over time and have a lifeycle while Information Propertys are immutable characteristics.

-Operating Asset
+Operating Asset Type

-Operating Assets fulfill Capability(ies) (Fulfilled Capability).
+Operating Asset Types fulfill Capability(ies) (Fulfilled Capability).

-Operating Eco-System An Operating Eco-System is an Operating Context in which an Agent exists or lives for a specific purpose, interacting with partners.
+Operating Eco-System An Operating Eco-System is an Operating Context in which an Agent Type exists or lives for a specific purpose, interacting with partners.

 For instance, the operating context of an enterprise includes its customers and suppliers.